 The nutrients in purple cabbage make it one of the best vegetables you can eat for skin health.

-This vegetable contains antioxidants that are not only good for your complexion but may also slow down the aging process.
+This vegetable contains antioxidants that are good for your complexion and that may help fight premature aging.

-Cabbage’s reputation as a blood-pressure-lowering food stems from its richness in two bioflavonoids—kaempferol and quercetin—which are potent antioxidants that may help prevent strokes, heart attacks, and kidney failure (14).
+The reputation of cabbage as a blood-pressure-lowering food stems from its richness in two bioflavonoids – kaempferol and quercetin – which are potent antioxidants that may help protect the heart and lower blood pressure (16).

-Antioxidants fight free radicals, which form in the body due to pollution and cigarette smoke and can damage blood vessel linings.
-Some studies show that cruciferous vegetable consumption may help prevent atherosclerosis (9).
+Antioxidants fight free radicals, which form in the body due to environmental exposures and as the byproducts of metabolic processes and can damage blood vessel linings.
+Some studies have suggested that cruciferous vegetable consumption may help prevent atherosclerosis (17).

-Cabbage’s ability to lower cholesterol levels has also been well documented.
-It contains a number of phytochemicals, such as indoles and isothiocyanates that have been shown to inhibit the body’s production of cholesterol, not to mention fiber, which also helps lower cholesterol (20).
+Cabbage’s potential to lower cholesterol levels has also been well documented.
+It contains a number of phytochemicals, such as indoles and isothiocyanates, that have been shown to inhibit the body’s production of cholesterol, not to mention fiber, which also helps lower cholesterol (18).

 As part of a balanced diet and along with exercise, purple cabbage can be a great weight-loss food.
 It contains a number of nutrients that aid weight loss.

-For one, purple cabbage is high in fiber.
-This vegetable contains about 2 grams of dietary fiber per cup, which helps to keep you full longer and does not raise your blood sugar levels the way that other foods might.
-Fiber also helps lower cholesterol (17).
+Firstly, purple cabbage is high in fiber.
+This vegetable contains approximately 2 grams of dietary fiber per cup, which helps keep you full longer, thereby helping prevent overeating.
+Fiber also helps lower cholesterol (13).

 Secondly, it’s low in calories.
-A cup of raw purple cabbage contains only about 28 calories.
-A reduced-calorie diet may help to reduce the risk of obesity and weight gain, which are both associated with a number of health risks such as heart disease, high blood pressure and diabetes (8).
+A cup of raw purple cabbage only contains approximately 28 calories.
+A reduced-calorie diet may help reduce the risk of obesity and weight gain, which are both associated with a number of health risks such as heart disease, high blood pressure, and diabetes (19).

-The antioxidants in purple cabbage might help reduce migraine headaches by reducing inflammation within blood vessels.
+The antioxidants in purple cabbage may help reduce migraine headaches by reducing inflammation in blood vessels.

-Eating vegetables high in magnesium may also be effective for relieving migraines (19).
+Eating vegetables that are high in magnesium may also be effective for relieving migraines (20).

-When these nutrients combine in your body, they can help reduce inflammation and prevent blood vessel constriction, both of which are factors that contribute to migraines and other types of headaches.
+When these nutrients combine in your body, they may help reduce inflammation and prevent blood vessel constriction, both of which are factors that can contribute to migraines and other types of headaches.

 Memory Loss Prevention

-One of the benefits of purple cabbage is that it contains anthocyanin, an antioxidant that possibly helps to prevent memory loss (18).
+One of the benefits of purple cabbage is that it contains anthocyanin, an antioxidant that potentially helps protect cognitive function (22).

-Anthocyanin might boost blood flow to our brain’s memory center, which may help improve our short-term recall.
+Anthocyanin may boost blood flow to the brain’s memory center, which may help improve short-term recall.

-Being aware of the possible purple cabbage side effects is important.
+Being aware of the potential purple cabbage side effects is also important.
 Although this vegetable has many beneficial properties, there are some things about it you should know.

-Purple cabbage contains goitrogens that may inhibit the functioning of the thyroid gland, especially if you also don’t get enough iodine in your diet (24).
-This vegetable is safe for most people when eaten in moderation, and cooking it can help lessen the effects of goitrogens.
-If you have a thyroid condition, talk to your doctor about how cabbage and other cruciferous vegetables might affect you.
+Purple cabbage contains goitrogens that may inhibit the functioning of the thyroid gland, particularly if you also don’t get enough iodine in your diet (23).
+This vegetable is safe for most people when it’s eaten in moderation and cooking it can help lessen the effects of goitrogens.
+If you have a thyroid condition, talk to your doctor about how cabbage and other cruciferous vegetables may affect you.

 Diarrhea

-Cabbage contains high amounts of fiber , which is essential for proper digestion of food.
-However, too much of it can lead to stomach aches and diarrhea (13).
+Cabbage contains high amounts of fiber, which is essential for the proper digestion of food.
+However, too much of it can lead to stomach aches and diarrhea (25).
 Always start slow when increasing your fiber intake and advance gradually, making sure you drink plenty of fluids as well.

 Purple cabbage is a versatile vegetable that can be eaten in a variety of different dishes.

 When buying purple cabbage, look for smaller heads that are firm and have a deep color.
-Avoid buying cabbage with limp leaves or those that have been bruised, as these can reduce the nutritional value of this vegetable.
+Avoid buying cabbage with limp leaves or those that have been bruised, as these can indicate that it’s nearing the end of its shelf life, and its quality and nutrient retention may be lessened.

 Purple cabbage can be eaten raw or cooked for maximum nutritional benefits.

-It is best not to overcook the cabbage because this may reduce the benefits that it has to offer.
+It’s best not to overcook the cabbage as this may reduce the benefits it has to offer.
 When cooking purple cabbage, you should always remove the outer leaves and cut them into small pieces before adding them to a dish.
 Although cooking the cabbage will make some of the nutrients easier for your body to absorb, cooking it can reduce the potency of some others.

 You can use purple cabbage to make a crunchy, refreshing slaw.
 Cut the cabbage into small pieces and add it to your favorite dressing.
 You can also top it with fruits or nuts for added flavor.

-Cabbage blends well with other vegetables, so it is recommended that you use it along with carrots, cucumbers and onions.
-Add olive oil and vinegar to your favorite dressing and top your salad with some nuts or seeds for extra crunchiness!
+Cabbage blends well with other vegetables, so it’s recommended that you use it together with carrots, cucumbers, and onions.
+Add olive oil and vinegar to your favorite dressing and top your salad with some nuts or seeds for extra crunchiness.

 Purple cabbage can be blended into a smooth soup.
-Try adding it to a tomato base along with other vegetables like carrots, green beans and zucchini for an antioxidant-rich meal that is easy to digest.
+Try adding it to a tomato base together with other vegetables such as carrots, green beans, and zucchini for an antioxidant-rich meal that’s easy to digest.

 This delicious purple vegetable can be used to make low-carb omelets.
 Simply combine two beaten eggs with some spices and add some purple cabbage to enhance the flavor of your omelet.